acloudmovingby/graph-builder-game/README.md

 1. `npm install express`
 2. `npm install --save-dev cross-env`
 3. `npm install jest` (?)
+4. Install things necessary for Scala...
 Run:
+1. `cd public/scala && ./mill graphcontroller.fastLinkJS && ./mill graphcontroller.test && cd -` Build and test ScalaJS code.
-1. `node app.js`
+2. `node app.js` Start server
-2. (for tests) `npm run test`
-See in browser:
+3. (deprecated, for old vanill JS tests) `npm run test` See in browser:
 1. `localhost:3000/tools`.
 This is the more advanced graph editor tool.
 2. `localhost:3000`.
 This was the original iteration which was a 'game' of sorts.
+It may no longer work.
 It only has the most basic tool for editing graphs but as you make them, you discover Easter eggs (i.e. you unlock certain kinds of graphs).

 ## About